 Notice to Citizens of Melcher-Dallas, Iowa, Marion County

-The City of Melcher-Dallas will not be distributing the 2014 CCR Water report by mail.
+The City of Melcher-Dallas will be distributing the 2015 CCR Water report by mail.
 Copies of the CCR report can be obtained at City Hall.
-You may also review this report at the Melcher-Dallas post office, Melcher-Dallas Public Library, Iowa State Savings Bank (Melcher-Dallas location), or HERE
+You may also review this report at the Melcher-Dallas post office, Melcher-Dallas Public Library, D & S Grocery, or HERE

 Located in Marion County, Melcher-Dallas is approximately 32 miles South East of the state capitol Des Moines.

 15.8 miles SW of Knoxville